genotrance/px/README.md

 If SSPI is not available or not preferred, providing a `username` in `domain\username` format allows Px to authenticate as that user.
-The corresponding password is retrieved using Python keyring and needs to be setup directly in the appropriate OS specific backend.
+The corresponding password is retrieved using Python keyring and needs to be setup in the appropriate OS specific backend.

+Credentials can be setup with the command line:

+  `px --username=domain\username --password`

+If username is already defined in `px.ini`:

+  `px --password`

+Information on keyring backends can be found [here](https://pypi.org/project/keyring).

+#### Windows

-On Windows, Credential Manager is the backend and Px looks for a 'generic credential' type with 'Px' as the network address name.
-Credential Manager and can be accessed as follows:
+Credential Manager is the recommended backend for Windows and the password is stored as a 'Generic Credential' type with 'Px' as the network address name.
+Credential Manager can be accessed as follows:

   Control Panel > User Accounts > Credential Manager > Windows Credentials

   Or on the command line: `rundll32.exe keymgr.dll, KRShowKeyMgr`

+### Linux

-On Linux, Gnome Keyring or KWallet can be used to store passwords.
+Gnome Keyring or KWallet is used to store passwords on Linux.
+For systems without a GUI (headless, docker), refer to these [instructions](https://github.com/jaraco/keyring#using-keyring-on-headless-linux-systems-in-a-docker-container) to start the SecretService backend.

-If Python is available, credentials can be setup with:
+If the default SecretService keyring backend does not work, the [keyring_jeepney](https://pypi.org/project/keyring_jeepney) package might provide an alternative.

+  `python -m pip install keyring_jeepney`

+Worst case, the [keyrings.alt](https://pypi.org/project/keyrings.alt/) package can be used.

-  `python -m keyring set Px username`
+  `python -m pip install keyrings.alt`

-More information on keyring backends can be found [here](https://pypi.org/project/keyring).

 ### Misc

-There are a few other settings to tweak in the INI file but most are obvious.
+There are a few other settings to tweak in `px.ini` file but most are obvious.
 All settings can be specified on the command line for convenience.
 The INI file can also be created or updated from the command line using `--save`.

 The binary distribution of Px runs in the background once started and can be quit by running `px --quit`.
-When run directly using Python, use `CTRL-C` to quit.
+When running in the foreground, use `CTRL-C`.

-Px can also be setup to automatically run on startup with the --install flag.
+Px can also be setup to automatically run on startup with the `--install` flag.
 This is done by adding an entry into the Window registry which can be removed with `--uninstall`.